General Information for Current Students

 Prior to the completion of your first Spring semester, you must enter into a Summer Research Agreement with a faculty member.
-It is your responsibility to find a Professor to work with.
+It is your responsibility to find a faculty member to work with.
 Talk to the faculty and see who is willing to take you on.
 Once you have an agreement you will need to fill out the Summer Research Agreement form and return it to the Physics Programs Administrator.
 The rule is this: You will work doing research for the faculty member during the months of June and July, but you will be given a significantly reduced work load during August in order to allow you to intensively study for the comprehensive exam.
 Please note that planning and taking of vacation time should first be coordinated with the faculty advisor before any arrangements are made.
 You are expected to work the three-month semester.

 Waivers of departmental requirements, if not in violation of graduate school requirements, may be granted by recommendation of the Graduate Affairs Committee with approval of the Chairperson.